mike-french/myrex/README.md

 The Success `End` node receives `4""`, which is the empty string, so it notifies the `Executor` of a complete successful match.
 The `Executor` reports a match result and terminates.

+Of course, the execution is concurrent and non-deterministic, so the sequence of messages does not necessarily happen in the order described.
+It is possible that the successful match is recognized early, and the NFA is torn down before all the traversal messages have finished propagating (oneshot mode).

 ## Multiple Matches